adriancm93/Mixed_effects_QBs-tutorial/README.md

 *The purpose of this is to show how to build easy and simple mixed-effects models.
 However, the model used in this example is a work in progress, so any feedback will be greatly appreciated*.

-*Also, if you will be using the model (or base on the model) I would appreciate cite me as a source :)*

 **Packages**